Limetree Bay refinery to shut indefinitely after just a few months of operating

 The restart was delayed more than a year and ran more than a billion dollars over budget.
 Limetree’s chief executive was replaced in November.

+FS Energy & Power Fund, a business development company managed by EIG Global Energy Partners and FS Investments, said in a presentation last month that interest payments on the refinery’s debt have not been made in more than 90 days.

-The restart of the refinery was controversial on St. Croix because it had created 400 full-time jobs, 80% of which were required to go to island residents, who mainly rely on tourism for employment.
+The restart of the refinery drew a mixed reaction on St. Croix, as residents recalled the environmental and health effects, even though the facility employed 400 people full time, 80% of which were required to be island residents.

-The tourism industry on St. Croix suffered greatly due to various natural disasters as well as the coronavirus pandemic.

-In a statement last week, the EPA said it recognized the economic importance of Limetree in St. Croix, but that recent incidents at the facility raised significant health concerns.

 St. Croix resident Jelani Ritter said he sympathizes with the employees who will lose their jobs, but hopes this will mark the end of oil as a mainstay in St. Croix’s local economy.